wing5wong/artisan-whs-static/source/_news/2021-02-18_mamma-mia-auditions.md

 show_in_slider: true
 date: 2021-02-18T06:49:27.378Z
 ---
-After a two year break, Whanganui High School is pleased to announce their production of MAMMA MIA coming to the Royal Wanganui Opera House this May.
+After a two year break, Whanganui High School is pleased to announce their production of **MAMMA MIA** coming to the Royal Wanganui Opera House this May.

-#### Students are invited to audition this week.
+#### Students are invited to audition next week.

 **22/2/21 MONDAY FIRST BREAK** ~ we will be teaching the Dance Audition in the School Hall.